markomitic/RepData_PeerAssessment1/PA1_template.md

 ![](figures/histogram-1.png)

-These are the mean and median total number of steps taken per day
+These are the mean and median total number of steps taken per day.

 ```r